baztian/jaydebeapi/README.rst

 =========

 - Next version - unreleased

+  - Support BIT and TINYINT type mappings (thanks @Mokubyow for reporting the issue).

 - 1.0.0 - 2017-01-10

   - Allow for db properties to be passed to the connect